Odd Future Records

 Odd Future Records was an American record label founded by rapper and producer Tyler, the Creator of Odd Future in 2011.
 It operated as a division of Sony Music Entertainment.

 History

 Odd Future Records was founded by Tyler, the Creator in 2011 as a means to release material from the Odd Future collective.
-Despite this, members Earl Sweatshirt and Frank Ocean did not sign.
+Despite this, members Earl Sweatshirt (though the logo appears on formats of Earl's debut studio album Doris) and Frank Ocean did not sign.
 Hardcore punk band Trash Talk signed in 2012.

+In 2016, the label went defunct following the group's disbandment.